Planning Your Trip to Guatemala

-However, even if you’re only here for five days, you can still experience some major highlights of Guatemala.
+However, even if you're only here for five days, you can still experience some major highlights of Guatemala.
 The ideal short itinerary includes a visit to Spanish-colonial Antigua and mystical Lake Atitlán.
-With seven or eight days, though, you can add a trip to the Mayan ruins of Tikal, plus additional experiences like hiking to the top of an active volcano and touring indigenous villages.
+With seven or eight days, though, you can add a trip to the Maya ruins of Tikal, plus additional experiences like hiking to the top of an active volcano and touring Indigenous villages.

 In two weeks you can experience the best sights and immerse yourself in Guatemala's culture.
 Go beyond Atitlán and Tikal as you head deep into the coffee region for hikes around cloud forests and waterfalls.
 There are even 14-day mountain-biking excursions that will test the limits of your endurance.

 If the mood strikes, you could even hop across the border for an excursion to neighboring Belize.
 Or embark on a tour of the Maya ruins at Copán, located just across the border with Honduras.

 Guatemala in 5 Days

 Get ready for an unforgettable journey around this pint-sized powerhouse of a country.
 You won't have much time to spare, so it's best to stick to the highlights of a single region.